Donald Trump’s Disapproval Rating Rises, 49% Support Impeachment

 A new poll shows that President Donald Trump’s disapproval rating has shot up to 60 percent, and 49 percent also support impeachment, People Magazine reports.
 The poll was conducted by ABC and the Washington Post, and it was released on Friday.
-The new numbers are up relatively significant amount from the previous poll conducted by the same two news organizations.
+The new numbers are up a relatively significant amount from the previous poll conducted by the same two news organizations.
 Previously, 56 percent disapproved and 40 percent were in approval of his time in office.

 When the results show only the women who were polled, 57 percent support beginning impeachment proceedings against President Trump, which is unsurprising as he has consistently been less popular with women.